 Here is the catch, whether your weave is synthetic or human hair, care is essential and must be observed to the letter.
-The longest a weave should be on a head is at least 2 months, but there goes your typical Nairobian girl with a 4 month old weave walking around town, eeeuw!
+The longest a weave should be on a head is at least two months, but there goes your typical Nairobian girl with a four-month old weave walking around town, eeeuw!
 A weave is definitely not your hair, well technically it is your hair, because you bought it but anyway you get the point.

 So Kenyans should generally style up in the sense of general hair knowledge.
 The right choice of both hair and salonist must be considered.
-At the end of the day, weaves were meant to complement the black woman’s beauty as black hair is generally all roughed up but if it aint working, short hair or natural hair should come first, to them weaves so go natural woman!
+At the end of the day, weaves were meant to complement the black woman’s beauty as black hair is generally all roughed up but if it aint working, short hair or natural hair should come first, to them weaves so go natural woman.